ashejim/C964/resources.md

 (resources:examples:archive)=
 **WGU Capstone Excellence Archive**

 The [Capstone Excellence Archive](https://westerngovernorsuniversity.sharepoint.com/sites/capstonearchives/excellence/Pages/UndergraduateInformation.aspx) includes a wide range of completed projects.
 Reviewing them may help get ideas, provide inspiration, and understand the requirements.
 However, keep in mind that they all are *above and beyond* the requirements.
-Therefore, don't use these as examples of what's needed to meet the requirements.
+So don't use these as examples of what's needed to meet the requirements.
 For a more down-to-earth example of what's required, see the [examples](resources:examples) above.

-:::{tip}
+:::{warning}
-Currently, most of these examples (including those in the archives) follow the old template.
-However, the advice on this site aligns with the latest version of the [Task 2 template](./resources/C964_task_2_template.docx) as the new template meets all the documentation requirements while being more succinct and clear.
-We recommend using the new template for both SIM2 and SIM3.
+Some examples in the archives may follow the old template.
+Please follow templates found on this website.
 :::

 (resources:task1)=